filipnaudot/SRAT/README.md

 ./out/local [IP] [PORT]
 ```

-Now everything sent will be executed as a terminal command on the remote machine.
+Now everything sent will be executed as a command on the remote machine.
 Additional functionality is documented under [Commands](#Commands).

 ### Commands